Zuehlke/machines-code-people/articles/aprg.md

 ## Conclusion and Outlook

-The idea of architecture as code provides a required abstraction to infrastructure as code.
-With tools like Structurizr we gain already some insights in the power this diszipline will have.
-It must now be proven in the real world by using it in a real project.
-The article "Architectural Programming in the developement workflow" provides concepts of how this can be used in the software development workflow.
+The idea of Architecture as Code provides a required abstraction to Infrastructure as Code.
+With tools like Structurizr and its extension we move further towards executable ADLs which do not only describe but actually indeed *implement* the architecture of a system.

 *By {{page.authorName}}*

 {% include "./aprg.resources.md" %}
+1